loren-6q/TM30/README.md

 # TM30
-New version of TM30 Uploader after previous was corrupted
+New version of TM30 Uploader after previous was corrupted.